ameron-ai/model-serving-sidecar/README.md

 ### Model Service Adapter
 A Model Service executes a Model.
 The Adapters provide a mechanism to call these Services.
 HTTP has been implemented.

-### Prediction Reporter
+### Reporter
-A Prediction Reporter sends Predictions for later usage.
-For example analysis by monitoring systems or for usage in training.
+A Reporter sends Predictions for later usage.
+For example, analysis by monitoring systems or for usage in training.

 ## Provider APIs
 ### Synchronous